hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Identifying an app with a reverse DNS name is required for some platforms like macOS, and other needed values can be derived from it.
 A directory named after the last component (in this case `my-project`) will be populated with a buildable project.

+We'll explore what's inside the project directory in a bit.
+For now, note that there's a `conveyor.conf` file at the top level directory.

 !!! tip "Reverse DNS names"
     RDNS names are just a naming convention meant to keep apps clearly separated.
 Actual domain name ownership isn't checked by anything.
 If you don't have a website consider creating a [GitHub](https://www.github.com) account and then using `io.github.youruser.yourproject`, which will ensure no naming conflicts with anyone else.